Deinocheirus: Skull

 The only known skull, belonging to the largest specimen, measures 1.024 m from the premaxilla at the front to the back of the occipital condyle.
 The widest part of the skull behind the eyes is only 23 cm wide in comparison.
 The skull was similar to those of other ornithomimosaurs in being low and narrow, but differed in that the snout was more elongated.
 The skull bone walls were rather thin, about 6 mm.
 It had a rounded, flattened beak, which would have been covered by keratin in life.
 The nostrils were turned upwards, and the nasal bone was a narrow strap that extended up above the eye sockets.
-The outer diameter of the sclerotic rings in the eyes was small, 8.4 cm, compared to the size of the skull.
+The outer diameter of the scleral rings in the eyes was small, 8.4 cm, compared to the size of the skull.
 The lower temporal fenestrae, openings behind the eyes, were partially closed off by the jugal bones, similar to Gallimimus.
 The jaws were toothless and down-turned, and the lower jaw was very massive and deep compared to the slender and low upper jaw.
 The relative size of the lower jaw was closer to that of tyrannosaurids than to other ornithomimosaurs.
 The snout was spatulate (flared outwards to the sides) and 25 cm wide, which is wider than the skull roof.
 This shape was similar to the snout of duck-billed hadrosaurids.